shoyabsiddique0/Bicycle_Theft_Php/readme.md

 1. Configure the database connection details in `config.php`.
 2. Import the database schema from `db/schema.sql` into your MySQL database.
 3. Place the project files on your web server's document root.
+4. Username and password for admin are `admin` and `admin123` respectively.

 **Additional Notes:**